Chittenden was the representative for Vermont’s 4th congressional district and was a Federalist. He served from 1811 to 1813.

 He was previously the representative for Vermont’s 4th congressional district as a Federalist from 1807 to 1811; the representative for Vermont’s 4th congressional district as a Federalist from 1805 to 1807; and the representative for Vermont’s 4th congressional district as a Federalist from 1803 to 1805.

-From Oct 1803 to Mar 1813, Chittenden missed 257 of 1,125 roll call votes, which is 22.8%.
-This is worse than the median of 18.4% among the lifetime records of representatives serving in Mar 1813.
+From Oct 1803 to Mar 1813, Chittenden missed 259 of 1,131 roll call votes, which is 22.9%.
+This is on par with the median of 18.4% among the lifetime records of representatives serving in Mar 1813.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Oct 1803-Mar 1804||97||8||8.2%||28th|

 |Nov 1804-Mar 1805||35||4||11.4%||53rd|